Lo que callamos las mujeres

 Lo que callamos las mujeres (English: What We Women Keep Silent), is a Mexican anthology television series which deals with the social problems of Mexican society.
 The show started airing on the Mexican television network Azteca 13 as a way to compete with Canal de las Estrellas' Mujer, casos de la vida real.
 It started airing on the network in 2000 and has run continuously since then.

 The series continues to be one of the most popular programs on said television station and is currently being broadcast with great acceptance.
 Some of the most important theater, film and television actors have paraded in its cast.

-One if it's stars is actress Angélica Magaña.

 Background

 The show presents the individual dramatizations of stories sent in by actual women in Mexico, each episode revolves around a specific topic or issue which usually is resolved in the end.
 As the title leads, the show was created with the principal to present and make known the issues and problems that women in Mexican society 'Silence' (Hence the name: What We Women Silence), or in other words, make the issues that are not accepted in society known.
 Episodes have involved themes such as: